 Genetic basis for chemical communication in Cataglyphis desert ants

 This project aims to identify genes responsible for chemical signaling in the Israeli ant Cataglyphis niger, using a combined approach of population genomic sequencing and chemical analysis.
-We started using this species as a model in collaboration with the lab of Abraham Hefetzin Tel Aviv University, who pioneered the study of this system using chemical ecology approaches.
+We started using this species as a model in collaboration with the lab of Abraham Hefetz in Tel Aviv University, who pioneered the study of this system using chemical ecology approaches.
 This species is also of interest because it displays a social polymorphism similarly to fire ants (see below).

-Fig. 2: Tal and Daphna processing Cataglyphis ants collected from Bezet Beach.
+Tal and Daphna processing Cataglyphis ants collected from Bezet Beach

 Before we can analyze the population genomics of this species, we first need a reference genome sequence.
 This was the MSc project of Tal: sequencing and assembling the reference genome for Cataglyphis niger.
 He also compared alternative approaches to de novo genome sequencing and gene annotation, in the special case of haplodiploid species and showed that it's advantageous to use a single haploid male for both DNA and RNA extraction.

-The reference genome will form the foundations for the population genomic study.
+The reference genome serves as the foundations for population genomic studies.
 First, we used 117 brothers from a single nest for QTL mapping study.
-Shani used these samples for both genomic sequencing and chemical analysis of cuticular hydrocarbons (the pheromones used by ants for nestmate recognition).
+Shani used these samples for both genomic sequencing and chemical analysis of cuticular hydrocarbons (CHC; the pheromones used by ants for nestmate recognition).
 She identified 31 different long-chain CHCs in variable amounts on different ants from different colonies.
 She then constructed the first RADseq library ever done in Israel (Restriction-associated DNA sequencing), and the results came out top quality:

 These raw sequence reads then went through a lot of processing and bioinformatics, done by Pnina and Besan.
 Besan constructed a linkage map for the 26 chromosomes of C. niger, with the help of Abraham Korol and using his software MultiPoint.
-She then conducted QTL mapping of the chemical traits of these ants (quantities of cuticular hydrocarbons).
-She identified many such QTLs, at least one for every trait, and almost every chromosome has some hint of QTLs.
+She then conducted QTL mapping of the chemical traits of these ants (quantities of cuticular hydrocarbons) using the software MultiQTL, also from the Korol lab.
+Almost every chromosome has some hint of QTLs.
 After thorough analysis and correction for multiple testing (FDR < 10%) we ended up with 20 QTL that had statistically significant association with one of nine CHCs.
 Most of these CHCs had more than one QTL (and up to four), suggesting that some CHCs have a stronger genetic basis than others.

 GWAS: We also collected a much more extensive population sample, from 50 colonies in Betzet beach.
 Shani constructed whole-genome libraries of 6 workers from each colony (300 genomes altogether).
-Combined with chemical analysis of the same samples, these results will allow us to test for an association between genetic variation in specific genes and variation in the cuticular hydrocarbons i.e. a genome-wide association study (GWAS), which is conducted by Pnina.
+Combined with chemical analysis of the same samples, these results allow us to test for an association between genetic variation in specific genes and variation in the cuticular hydrocarbons i.e. a genome-wide association study (GWAS), which is conducted by Pnina.